vowstar/k210-linux-nommu/linux-kernel/Documentation/arm64/booting.rst

 - System registers

-  All writable architected system registers at the exception level where the kernel image will be entered must be initialised by software at a higher exception level to prevent execution in an UNKNOWN state.
+  All writable architected system registers at or below the exception level where the kernel image will be entered must be initialised by software at a higher exception level to prevent execution in an UNKNOWN state.

+  For all systems:
+  - If EL3 is present:

     - SCR_EL3.FIQ must have the same value across all CPUs the kernel is executing on.
     - The value of SCR_EL3.FIQ must be the same as the one present at boot time whenever the kernel is executing.

+  - If EL3 is present and the kernel is entered at EL2:

+    - SCR_EL3.HCE (bit 8) must be initialised to 0b1.

   For systems with a GICv3 interrupt controller to be used in v3 mode:
   - If EL3 is present:

-      - ICC_SRE_EL3.Enable (bit 3) must be initialiased to 0b1.
+      - ICC_SRE_EL3.Enable (bit 3) must be initialised to 0b1.
       - ICC_SRE_EL3.SRE (bit 0) must be initialised to 0b1.
       - ICC_CTLR_EL3.PMHE (bit 6) must be set to the same value across all CPUs the kernel is executing on, and must stay constant